singularityhub/sregistry/docs/_docs/plugins/README.md

 ## Included Plugins

-The following plugins are included with sregistry, and can be enabled by adding them to the `PLUGINS_ENABLED` entry in `shub/settings/config.py`.
-Plugins may require further configuration in your registries' local `shub/settings/secrets.py` file.
+The following plugins are included with sregistry, and can be enabled by adding them to a `PLUGINS_ENABLED` list in `shub/settings/local.py`.
+See `shub/settings/config.py` for an example.
+Plugins may require further configuration in your local `shub/settings/secrets.py` file.

  - [LDAP-Auth](ldap): authentication against LDAP directories
  - [PAM-Auth](pam): authentication using PAM (unix host users)